top of page

 Students across North America are doing real, impactful work right now.
 Whether it's AI in space, mental health, sustainability, or education, there’s room for young thinkers at the table.

 Take Zahra Azeem, for example.
-She’s a student at BetterMind Labs, a program where teens explore personalized projects that blend AI, empathy, and innovation.
+She’s an alumni at BetterMind Labs, a program where teens explore personalized projects that blend AI, empathy, and innovation.
 Zahra built Serenity AI, a wellness chatbot that helps people reflect, journal, and receive personalized mental health suggestions.
 It even uses AI-driven prescription generation, all built on Streamlit, a Python-based app platform.

 Her project didn’t just impress mentors.
 It reminded everyone that when students care deeply about a problem and have the right guidance, they can actually move the needle.